lourdesrosano/sgRNA_library_characterization/README.md

 ### Future development

-This pipeline should be extended further in order to include the following step:
+This pipeline should be extended further in order to include the following steps:

-- **Standardization of FASTA gene symbols to avoid mismatches**
+- **Standardization of FASTA gene symbols to avoid mismatches:**

 Upon inspection of the annotated genes that could not be matched to those from the FASTA descriptions of the library, it became apparent that many genes in the FASTA descriptions use deprecated symbols.
 By leveraging file [hgnc_complete_set.txt](https://ftp.ebi.ac.uk/pub/databases/genenames/hgnc/tsv/hgnc_complete_set.txt) from the [HGNC archive](https://www.genenames.org/download/archive/), it would be possible to convert the gene symbols from the FASTA descriptions of the library to their most up-to-date version, and in this manner avoid multiple mismatches.

 ### Adapting/Integrating rules in Snakemake

 Snakemake is a Python-based workflow management system for building and executing pipelines.
-A pipeline is made up of [rules](workflow/sgRNA_library_characterization.smk) that represent single steps of the analysis.
+A pipeline is made up of [rules](workflow/rules/sgrna_library_characterization.smk) that represent single steps of the analysis.
 In a [yaml config file](config/config.yaml) parameters and rule-specific input can be adjusted to a new analysis without changing the rules.
-In a [master snake file](workflow/Snakefile.snake) the desired end points of the analysis are specified, which in turn defines the steps that should be included and executed in the given pipeline run (i.e. with the input and the desired output defined, Snakemake is able infer all steps that have to be performed in-between).
+In a [master snake file](workflow/Snakefile.smk) the desired end points of the analysis are specified, which in turn defines the steps that should be included and executed in the given pipeline run (i.e. with the input and the desired output defined, Snakemake is able infer all steps that have to be performed in-between).
 It is important to make sure that the format of the input and output of each rule is compatible with the previous and the subsequent rule.
-For more detailed information, please have a look at the excellent [online Snakemake documentation](https://snakemake.readthedocs.io/en/stable/index.html).
+For more detailed information, please have a look at the excellent [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/index.html).